Have you been experiencing a peppery taste in your mouth, particularly upon awakening in the morning or even in the

 “Acid reflux is when the normal low pH secretions in the stomach are pushed up into the esophagus,” explains Jay Desai, MD.

-Dr. Desai specializes in upper endoscopy, colonoscopy and consultative gastroenterology at New York Gastroenterology Associates located in NYC, New York.
+Dr. Desai specializes in upper endoscopy, colon cancer screening and consultative gastroenterology at New York Gastroenterology Associates.
 He is available for same day appointments in their Upper East Side office.

 “Sometimes these fluids can regurgitate as high as into the mouth.
 Because of the low pH of these secretions, they have distinct tastes, such as metallic or pepper.”

 If you’re finding that this peppery taste in your mouth occurs only when you awaken in the morning (or in the middle of the night), then see if you can elevate the bed so that your torso is elevated.

 Elevating only your head will not work.
 The actual bed needs to be elevated.

 Another option is a wedge that you can lie your back on.
 You’ll need to arrange some pillows so that your head is comfortable unless your head is actually on the wedge.
 Another option is to place a small pillow on the wedge.